Real Estate Blog

 MONEY Magazine: Closing cost scams - Mar.
 29, 2006

-Discusses the numerous fees that need to be paid at a real estate closing—title insurance, settlement fees, appraisal fees, processing fees, document-preparation fees and others, as well as charges paid by the seller, like your broker's commission.
-Illustrates numerous scams to increase the broker's or the lender's bottom line, such as kickbacks from title insurance companies to the broker or the lender that recommended them.
+Discusses the many fees needed to be paid at a real estate closing — title insurance, settlement fees, appraisal fees, processing fees, document-preparation fees and others, as well as charges paid by the seller, like your broker's commission.
+Illustrates many scams to increase the broker's or the lender's bottom line, such as kickbacks from title insurance companies to the broker or the lender that recommended them.

 MSN Money - Insurers keep a secret history of your home